 During the 1892-1893 winter season, it was the home of Esther Manton (Young) Foote, the widow of Cambridge banker George Luther Foote.
 She married again in June of 1893 to Rev. William Basil King.
 He was rector of Christ Church (Episcopal) in Cambridge; he resigned in 1900 and became a novelist, writing under the name Basil King.
 After their marriage they lived in Cambridge.

 During the 1893-1894 winter season, 9 Exeter was the home of Rev. Stopford Wentworth Brooke, pastor of First Church (Unitarian), and his wife, Helen (Ellis) Brooke.
-They had married in June of 1893 and 9 Exeter probably was their first home together.
-Prior to their marriage, Rev. Brooke had lived in an apartment at 409 Marlborough and Helen Ellis probably had lived with her half-sister, Effie Ellis, at 176 Marlborough.
+They had married in June of 1893 and 9 Exeter was their first home together.
+Prior to their marriage, Rev. Brooke had lived in an apartment at 409 Marlborough and Helen Ellis had lived with her half-sister, Effie Ellis, at 176 Marlborough.
 The Brookes had moved to 170 Beacon by the 1894-1895 season.

-By February of 1894, Ellen Frothingham had returned to Boston and subsequently resumed living at 9 Exeter.
-She continued to live there in 1897 but had moved to the Hotel Agassiz at 191 Commonwealth by 1898.
+Ellen Frothingham continued to live at 9 Exeter during the 1896-1897 winter season, but moved thereafter to the Hotel Agassiz at 191 Commonwealth by 1898.

 On June 24, 1897, 9 Exeter was acquired by Miss Catharine C. Thomas, who lived at 7 Exeter.